“Honey of Flowers with Honeycomb, Mount Athos”

 Properties:

-According to the European Food Safety Authority (EFSA), honey helps with heart health and maintains a balanced level of cholesterol and lipids in the body.
+According to the European Food Safety Authority (EFSA), honey helps heart health and maintains a balanced level of cholesterol and lipids in the body.
 It is soothing for the throat.

 Honeycomb from Mount Athos